-Staff Involved: Sepideh Parsa, Ian Roper, Chandima Hettiarachchi
+Staff Involved: Sepideh Parsa, Ian Roper (external cluster member), Chandima Hettiarachchi

 This project aims to establish an overview of how the largest companies listed on the London Stock Exchange report in compliance with the Modern Slavery Act (2015, section 54: the Transparency in supply chains) (MSA).

 In an attempt to raise corporate accountability, the MSA identifies labour and human rights issues and outlines non-mandatory reporting options with a view to elevate companies’ understanding of the complexities in their supply chains.
-Initially, this project will identify and set out the challenges and complexities faced by reporting companies by highlighting the extent and nature of what companies have/have-not reported in accordance with the mandatory/non-mandatory aspects of the Act.
+Initially, this project identifies and sets out some of the key challenges and complexities that are faced by reporting companies and highlights the extent and nature of what companies have/have-not reported in accordance with the mandatory/non-mandatory aspects of the Act.

 It is envisaged that the project will contribute to the Government’s ongoing work on the MSA, in particular to the calls for a template for reporting companies and for an online central government-run reporting service that will clearly outline minimum statutory reporting requirements.